ajaykotnala/Do-s-and-Dont-s-for-Git/README.md

     Ideally try it out in a clone or copy so that recovery is trivial.
     While you can normally completely recover from any git experiment involving data that has been fully committed, perhaps you have not committed yet or perhaps you are not sure whether something falls in the category of “trying hard” to destroy history.

-**Best practice** is for there to be a speedbump any time someone is trying to delete or rewrite history, since it is such a bad idea.
+**• Best practice** is for there to be a speedbump any time someone is trying to delete or rewrite history, since it is such a bad idea.

 ## Miscellaneous “Don’t”s